-If your child has an illness or disease of the genitals or urinary tract (kidneys, ureters, bladder), a paediatric urologist has the experience and qualifications to treat your child.
+If your child has an illness or disease of the genitals or urinary tract (kidneys, ureters, bladder), a Paediatric Urologist has the experience and qualifications to treat your child.

 Children are not small adults.
 They cannot always say what is bothering them.
 They cannot always answer medical questions and are not always able to be patient and cooperative during a medical examination.

-Paediatric Urologists are medical doctors who have had:
+Pediatric Urologists are medical doctors who have had:

 Antenatal Hydronephrosis, which simply means fluid-filled enlargement of the kidney before birth, is detected in the foetus by ultrasound studies performed as early as the first trimester of pregnancy.
 In most instances this diagnosis will not change obstetric care but will require surveillance and possible surgery during infancy and childhood.